1,000 pregnant women in Kebbi get delivery kits

 By Moses Emorinken, Abuja

-In celebration of Wold Polio Day, Her Excellency Dr. Zainab Shinkafi Bagudu, a board director and founder Medicaid Foundation distributed pampers diapers and safe birth kits to 1,000 women at General Hospital Argungu, Kebbi.
+In celebration of World Polio Day, Kebbi First Lady, Dr. Zainab Shinkafi Bagudu, a UICC board director and founder, Medicaid Foundation, distributed pampers diapers and safe birth kits to 1,000 women at General Hospital Argungu, Kebbi.

+She urged women to always come to hospital for Antenatal Care (ANC) and advised them on the importance of going to hospital for ANC.

 Comments